bencherdev/bencher/README.md

 # 🐰 Bencher

-[Bencher](https://bencher.dev) is a suite of [continuous benchmarking](https://bencher.dev/docs/explanation/continuous-benchmarking) tools designed to help catch performance regressions in CI.
+[Bencher](https://bencher.dev) is a suite of [continuous benchmarking](https://bencher.dev/docs/explanation/continuous-benchmarking) tools designed to catch performance regressions in CI.
 That is, Bencher allows you to detect and prevent performance regressions _before_ they make it to production.

 Bencher consists of: